 “I feel the most confident in my shot capability…I think if I play within what the team gives me I can make the right reads,” Mgbako said on his early season success and confidence.

-Mgbako is 25/35 from the field through the first three games which comes out to 71% from the field.
+Mgbako is 25-for-35 from the field through the first three games which comes out to 71% from the field.
 He is playing a confident, efficient game all while taking a good amount of shots in the process.

 It has not just been scoring where Mgbako has stood out either as he has been an aggressor on the glass collecting at least seven rebounds in every contest so far.
 Especially in a physical game like this one, where 44 combined fouls were called between the two teams, Mgbako grabbed seven boards and matched that physicality.